rhegisan/claude-mcp-TriggerGithubActions/README.md

 # Claude MCP - Trigger GitHub Actions

-This repository demonstrates a complete DevOps workflow using an MCP server combined with an AI assistant (e.g., Claude Desktop).
+This repository demonstrates a complete DevOps workflow using an MCP server combined with an AI assistant (Claude Desktop).
 It showcases how to:

 * Deploy a simple Flask website (John Cena’s retirement demo)